TinyCircuits/Thumby-Website/docs/Blockly/The-Basics.md

 ![Thumby export to pc dark mode screenshot](../images/editor-export-to-pc-blockly-dark.jpg)
 </center>

-You can load it again later from the same menu by opening a new Blockly tab with **'NEW BLOCKLY TAB'**, and then clicking **'IMPORT FROM PC'**
+You can load it again later from the same menu by opening a new Blockly tab with **NEW BLOCKLY TAB**, and then clicking **IMPORT FROM PC**

 ---